openharmony/docs/en/application-dev/reference/apis/js-apis-wantAgent.md

-# WantAgent
+# @ohos.wantAgent

 The **WantAgent** module provides APIs for triggering, canceling, and comparing **WantAgent** objects.
 You can use the APIs to create a **WantAgent** object, and obtain the user ID, bundle name, and want information of the object.

 > **NOTE**
 >
-> The initial APIs of this module are supported since API version 7.
+> The APIs of this module are supported since API version 7 and deprecated since API version 9.
+You are advised to use [@ohos.app.ability.wantAgent](js-apis-app-ability-wantAgent.md) instead.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.

 ## Modules to Import